humanitec-architecture/example-library/resource-graph-patterns/config-pattern/README.md

 ```

 The example demonstrates how:
-- different configurations can be used in different environments while using the same terraform resource definition
+- different configurations can be used in different environments while using the same Terraform Resource Definition
 - developers can optionally provide overrides that can be controlled by the platform team.

 There are 3 resource definitions: